MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/troubleshooting-input-parameters-scom-managed-instance.md

 ## SQL MI connectivity

-### Issue: Outbound internet connectivity doesn't exist on the test servers
+### Issue: Outbound Internet connectivity doesn't exist on the test servers

 **Cause:** Occurs due to an incorrect DNS Server IP, or an incorrect network configuration.